floalex/floalex.github.io/aboutme.md

  When I am not coding, you will find me doing High Intensity Interval Training, pilates, playing with cats, or playing piano.

  I also like tasting different kinds of tea.
 One of my favorites is Jasmine Pearl Green tea.
-Not only it helps bring refreshness by drinking it, it also helps relaxed and clam by smelling it.
+Not only it helps bring refreshness by drinking it, it also helps relaxed by smelling it.

- I also write about technical articles to share my understandings toward specific topics, you can find out from <a href="https://medium.com/@florenceliang/">here</a>
+ I also write about technical articles to share my understandings toward specific topics, you can find out from <a href="https://medium.com/@florenceliang/">here</a>.

- Feel free to [contact me](mailto:florence.liang0617d@gmail.com) any time
+ Feel free to [contact me](mailto:florence.liang0617d@gmail.com) any time.